SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 > 16.9.1 Proportion of children under 5 years of age whose births have been registered with a civil authority, by age

 This target is interpreted to cover research about
+- providing legal identity for all
+- providing birth registration for all

+A legal identity includes name, sex, place and date of birth and nationality.

 ```py
 TS=